stabledata/switch.v0/markdown/start.md

 ```

-## Get Crazy
+# Go Crazy

-More documentation will be created for each type soon.
+More documentation will be created soon!